A-Temur/PyPortable/README.md

 ```

-## 📖 Usage
+## Usage

-1. Run the `final_gui.py` (or your main GUI file) to launch the PyPortable application.
+1. Run the `gui.py` to launch the PyPortable application.

-2. Follow the on-screen instructions to:
+2. Follow the on-screen instructions.

-    * Select your Python project directory.

-    * Choose an output directory for your portable application.

-    * Specify the main Python file to execute.

-    * Select the desired Python version (or provide a custom `python-embeddable` ZIP).

 3. Click "Create PyPortable Application".